Gain insight into which channels drive the most visits, orders, and revenue.

 The table below the graph displays a breakdown of each channel and how it’s performing.
 This is a great way to quickly compare different channels and review your most valuable referrers at a glance.

-On Website plans, you can view and sort sources by visits.
+On Personal and Business plans, you can view and sort sources by visits.

-On Commerce plans, you can view and sort sources by more Commerce KPIs:
+On Commerce, Professional, and Premium plans, you can view and sort sources by more Commerce KPIs:

 - Conv.
 Rate